Counseling

 -

-The focus of the PWHS Counseling Center is to provide students with support in their with academic, career, and personal/social development.
+The focus of the PWHS Counseling Center is to provide students with support in their academic, career, and personal/social development.
 The counselors assist students with scheduling, course selection, career exploration, college and scholarship advising, coping with peer pressure and stress, developing time management skills and more.
-To make an appointment with your counselor, stop by the counseling center, email or call 704-764-2900.
+To make an appointment with your counselor, stop by the counseling center, email or call 704-296-0154.

 Counseling Staff

-Parkwood High School Basic Information:- Block Scheduling
+Parkwood High School Basic Information:

 - 4.0 GPA scale